Anti-ransomware: avoiding the “pay or not to pay” dilemma

-Ransomware attacks on MSPs are becoming more aggressive and more common.
+Ransomware attacks on MSPs are becoming more aggressive and more common, hence the need for adequate anti-ransomware solutions.
 For example, during the summer of 2021, cybercriminals attacked Kaseya, affecting 1,500 customers.
 Hackers demanded a $70 million ransom in exchange for the ransomware decryption key.

 Cybercriminals are realizing that if they can attack the MSPs, they can get to their business customers much faster.

 Let’s explore some of the lesser known consequences of being hit by a ransomware attack; how even after paying the ransom, there's no guarantee that your or your clients' data will be decrypted; and how being a victim of ransomware can paint a target on your back in the future.
 We'll also discuss how anti-ransomware solutions work, and how they can help businesses avoid all of these negative outcomes.

 Ransomware hijackers have grown larger and become more advanced.
 They’re now partnering with each other to organize highly sophisticated ransomware gangs that strike fast.

 In a Statista report, 54 percent of MSP respondents revealed that most ransomware infections in 2020 came from email phishing scams.
 Email is quick, cheap, and easy, especially when attackers use social engineering techniques to trick employees into clicking on a malicious link.
 Without a proper anti-ransomware solution, things can escalate quickly for any business.